EvSecDev/SCMP/README.md

  - In deploy all mode, with a comma separated list of hosts, you can deploy every relevant file in the repo to the chosen hosts for a given commit (usually, the head commit).

 Although this program does need permissions on remote systems for writing system-wide configuration files and potentially restarting services, it does NOT need to SSH as root.
-It is recommended to use sudo with a password with either a standard SSH server or the custom Deployer SSH server with some or all of these below security precautions.
+In general, it is recommended to use some or all of these below security precautions.
+  - Sudo access that requires a password.
-  - Only allowing sudo for ls, rm, mv, cp, ln, rmdir, mkdir, chown, chmod, sha256sum, and your reload commands.
+  - Only allowing your user sudo access for ls, rm, mv, cp, ln, rmdir, mkdir, chown, chmod, sha256sum, and your reload commands.
   - Using network level host IP authentication (such as IPsec AH)
   - Using the supplied apparmor profile for the controller.
   - Regular encrypted backups of git repository
-  - If using the custom Deployer SSH server, also consider:
-    - Running as a non-login, non-root, system user.
-    - Using the supplied apparmor profile for the supplied custom Deployer SSH server (with modifications for your reload commands).
-    - Using the supplied updater program to update the Deployer executable from the controller (This verifies the new Deployer binary by digital signature prior to update)
 Below you can find the recommended setup for the remote servers, and how to configure the remote host to have the least privileges possible to fulfill the functions of this program.

-This is a work-in-progress and may have unintended consequences to managed systems as development is ongoing.
-Use at your own risk.
 If you like what this program can do or want to expand functionality yourself, feel free to submit a pull request or fork.

 ## Capabilities Overview

-### What it **can** do: Deployer (Remote Host Actions)
+### What it **can** do: Remote Host Actions

 - Create new files
 - Create new directories